krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 ============== =======================================================
-libdefaults_   Contains default values used by the Kerberos V5 library. login_         Contains default values used by the Kerberos V5 login program. appdefaults_   Contains default values that can be used by Kerberos V5 applications. realms_        Contains subsections keyed by Kerberos realm names.
+libdefaults_   Contains default values used by the Kerberos V5 library. appdefaults_   Contains default values that can be used by Kerberos V5 applications. realms_        Contains subsections keyed by Kerberos realm names.
 Each subsection describes realm-specific information, including where to find the Kerberos servers for that realm. domain_realm_  Contains relations which map domain names and subdomains onto Kerberos realm names.
 This is used by programs to determine what realm a host should be in, given its fully qualified domain name.